 "Looking back, I think of the late 60’s and the early 70’s as a sweet spot in the history of American music,” Friedman now says.
 “There were so many talented young songwriters and musicians during that era, and I was very fortunate as a young man to be working with some of the most enduring and iconic.
 Photographically, my aim was just to capture a moment.
 No one was posing for me, because I was not a hired photographer but rather part of their team and a friend.
 My hope is that many of the photos will give the viewer a glimpse of the artists as individuals, unselfconscious, relaxed, and just being themselves."

 The collection just finished a year long exhibition at the Rock & Roll Hall of Fame, where it will archived in their permanent collection.

 Michael Friedman, Professor Longhair, Snooks Eaglin & Quint Davis.
 Woodstock, NY 1969

 Michael Friedman, Michael Pollard, Paul Butterfield & Janis Joplin.
 Backstage, Madison Square Garden.
 December 1969

-1980, Friedman joined Arista Records to work with Clive Davis as his executive assistant.
+1980, Michael joined Arista Records to work with Clive Davis as his executive assistant.
 He and Davis worked closely on various projects, including heading up the formation of Arista's music video department.
-Friedman's first two projects under the newly established division included "Dionne Warwick: Live in Las Vegas,” and the 1980 production of “The Kinks: One for the Road," filmed at the Providence Civic Center, which was the first feature length music video.
+His first two projects under the newly established division included "Dionne Warwick: Live in Las Vegas,” and the 1980 production of “The Kinks: One for the Road," filmed at the Providence Civic Center, which was the first feature length music video.
 These productions were joint ventures with Time Life Entertainment.
 The Kinks rock video marked an industry first, and the soundtrack resulted in the Arista double album, “One for the Road,” which went gold.
-Friedman also oversaw all Arista distributed labels, including Dave Grusin’s and Larry Rosen’s Jazz label GRP Records.
+Michael also oversaw all Arista distributed labels, including Dave Grusin’s and Larry Rosen’s Jazz label GRP Records.